SECE

 Silence to Advocacy

 The systemic gaps that allowed this abuse to persist were apparent during my final year of high school.
 In an attempt to protect others, I reported the abuse directly to a teacher and subsequently to the school principal.
-The institutional response was profoundly inadequate.
-Rather than enacting strict child protection protocols, administration placed the burden of resolution on me, asking what I wanted done.
+However, the institutional response was profoundly inadequate.
+Instead of enacting strict child protection reform, administration placed the burden of resolution on me, asking what I wanted done.

 This administrative failure to act sent a devastating message that the harm inflicted upon me was unimportant.
-Consequently, the failure to terminate and report this predator allowed the cycle of abuse to continue, leaving subsequent generations of students vulnerable for years to come.
+Consequently, the lack of action to terminate and report this predator allowed the cycle of abuse to continue, leaving subsequent generations of students vulnerable for years to come.

-Since my abuser’s conviction in 2018, I have dedicated myself to peer support and systemic reform, connecting with and supporting dozens of survivors both virtually and in person.
+Since my abuser’s conviction in 2018, I have dedicated myself to peer support and systemic reform, particularly male survivors advocacy, connecting with and supporting dozens of survivors both virtually and in person.
 My advocacy focuses on breaking the specific stigmas surrounding male survivors of sexual abuse and ensuring that victims are heard, validated, and accommodated.

 To expose the structural deficiencies within the education system, I collaborated extensively on a year-long CBC investigative journalism project.
 This deep-dive investigation into the institutional failures of the Ottawa-Carleton District School Board (OCDSB) and broader educational systems resulted in two landmark media pieces: